-I had a tick-bite last Saturday (from grassy woods in the Chilterns, Oxfordshire).
-As I developed the typical Lyme Disease rash (see photos below), I went to see my GP.
-I am now on antibiotics for 3 weeks and had to take a blood test and repeat it in 6 weeks.
+I had a tick-bite last summer (from grassy woods in the Chilterns, Oxfordshire).
+As I developed the typical Lyme Disease rash (see photos below), I went to see my GP and was put on antibiotics for 3 weeks.
+I had to take a blood test and repeat it in 6 weeks.
 Some ticks – not all – can be carriers of Lyme disease, some can cause Meningitis and other severe illnesses.
 No need to panic - we still can enjoy the outdoors and infected ticks are still rather rare.
 However, Southern England is a tick hot spot by now, and ticks do move closer to urban areas (around London, there have been sightings in several parks and wooded areas, such as Richmond Park, Gunnersbury Park, Chiswick House, Boston Manor, Blondin Park etc.).

 If you go to see your GP, make sure they are well informed (mine did not have any experience with ticks and gave me three pieces of wrong information: She said that there were no ticks in Southern England (wrong!), she said what I had was probably a mosquito bite (wrong!
 A mosquito bite would not create a rash like this).
 And she said that - as the rash was already getting better - I was going to be O.K. (wrong, the rash is just an initial indicator that usually goes away after a few days.
 What really counts; is your blood infected?).

 So it is important being well informed and assertive, when you go to see a doctor.